How to get rid of PMS & period pain

 Magnesium

 If we had to recommend one supplement for PMS, it’d be magnesium.
 Magnesium plays an incredible role in the prevention and treatment of female reproductive disorders including PMS.
 Magnesium helps calm the nervous system, eases period cramps and helps with sleep.
-Whilst taking magnesium orally (through food and supplements) is great, we also like to use magnesium transdermally (‘through the skin’) using our Moon Boost spray.
+Whilst taking magnesium orally (through food and supplements) is great, we also like to use magnesium transdermally (‘through the skin’) using a magnesium oil spray.
 This allows the magnesium to bypass the digestive system and be rapidly absorbed by our body.
 Read our blog here on the 10 reasons why every woman needs magnesium!

 Omega-3 fatty acids